cerner/terra-core/packages/terra-form/docs/NumberField.md

 # Number Field

-Number Field component for rendering text inputs with standard structured style defaulted to type=number.
-Also exposes attributes specific to that input type.
-Uses the input component with the type set to number.
+Number Field component for rendering numeric inputs (inputs with type=number) with standard structured style.
+Uses the Input element.
+Also exposes attributes specific to the input.

 ## Usage